-Down the column, the nuclear charge increases and a new orbital gets added to each alkali atom.
-Here, we have discussed some important trends in physical properties of alkali metals as we go down the column.
+Down the column, the nuclear charge increases, and a new orbital gets added to each alkali atom.
+Here, we will discuss some important trends in the physical properties of alkali metals as we go down the column.

 Atomic and Ionic Radii of Elements

-Atomic and ionic radii of elements increase, regularly down the column.
+Atomic and ionic radii of elements increase as you go down the column.
 Also, every alkali metal has the largest radii than any other element in the corresponding period.